WebSiteX5/wsx5-developers-guide/docs/optional-objects/wsx5-script.md

 	// returns the requested localization by taking it from
 	// the localization library of the UI of WebSite X5.
 	// It is always in the installation language of the software.
-	// Prior to v2024.1 this function was named get_global
 	"get_ui": function(localizationId) { ... },

 	// returns the requested localization by taking it from the
 	// localization library of the UI of WebSite X5.
 	// It is always in the installation language of the software.
 	// In case the localization is not present it will be used the default value.
-	// Prior to v2024.1 this function was named get_global
 	"get_ui": function(localizationId, DefaultValue) { ... }
 };
 ```